 - the School has a Safeguarding and Child Protection Policy, procedures and training in place which are effective and comply with the law at all times.
 The policy is made available publicly; - the School operates safer recruitment practices, including appropriate use of references and checks on new staff and volunteers.
-Furthermore, the Headteacher, a nominated Trustee and other staff involved in the recruitment process have undertaken Safer Recruitment Training; - there are procedures for dealing with allegations of abuse against members of staff and volunteers; - there is a senior member of the School's leadership team who is designated to take lead responsibility for dealing with safeguarding and child protection (the "Designated Safeguarding Lead") and that there is always cover for this role; - the Designated Safeguarding Lead undertakes Local Authority training (in addition to basic child protection training) and this is refreshed via regular training, at appropriate levels, as and when required (at least annually), to keep up to date with any relevant safeguarding and child protection developments; - they utilise the experience and expertise of their staff when shaping safeguarding policies by seeking feedback at appropriate times via the DSL; - the Headteacher, and all other staff and volunteers who work with children, undertake appropriate training which is regularly updated at appropriate levels, as and when required (at least annually), to keep up to date with any relevant safeguarding and child protection developments; (County Council led training at least every three years); and that new staff and volunteers who work with children are made aware of the School's arrangements for child protection and their responsibilities.
-The Local Authority leaflets, "Safer working in Education Settings" and "Education Child Protection", will be used as part of this induction/Staff Training; - any deficiencies or weaknesses brought to the attention of the Governing Body will be rectified without delay; - the Chair of Trustees (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Headteacher, in liaison with the Local Authority Designated Officer (LADO); - effective policies and procedures are in place and updated annually, including a behaviour "code of conduct" for staff and volunteers and Mobile Phone and Electronic Devices Policy. - appropriate filters and appropriate monitoring systems are in place so that students are not able to access harmful or inappropriate material from the school or college's IT system but be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - systems are in place that will identify children accessing or trying to access harmful and inappropriate content online; - there is a clear policy on the use of mobile technology in the School; - children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
-This may include covering relevant issues through personal, social, education (PSE), and/or - for maintained schools and colleges - through sex and relationship education (SRE); - there is an individual member of the Board of Trustees who will champion issues to do with safeguarding children and child protection within the School, liaise with the Designated Safeguarding Lead, and provide information and reports to the Governing Body;

-the School contributes to inter-agency working in line with statutory guidance "Working Together to Safeguard Children" 2015 including providing a co-ordinated offer of early help for children who require this.
+Furthermore, the Headteacher, a nominated Trustee and other staff involved in the recruitment process have undertaken Safer Recruitment Training; - there are procedures for dealing with allegations of abuse against members of staff and volunteers; - there is a senior member of the School's leadership team who is designated to take lead responsibility for dealing with safeguarding and child protection (the "Designated Safeguarding Lead") and that there is always cover for this role; - the Designated Safeguarding Lead undertakes external training at least every two years, to keep up to date with any relevant safeguarding and child protection developments; - they utilise the experience and expertise of their staff when shaping safeguarding policies by seeking feedback at appropriate times via the DSL; - the Headteacher, and all other staff and volunteers who work with children, undertake regular appropriate safeguarding training, including informal updates at every INSET.
+Formal safeguarding training alternates between in house and external providers.
+All staff receive in person training at least every 2 to 3 years; - new staff and volunteers who work with children are made aware of the School's arrangements for child protection and their responsibilities.
+They are also directed to where the Safeguarding Policy and the Keeping Learners Safe documents can be found; - the Chair of Trustees (or, in the absence of a Chair, the Vice Chair) deals with any allegations of abuse made against the Headteacher, in liaison with the Local Authority Designated Officer (LADO); - effective policies and procedures are in place and updated annually, including a behaviour "code of conduct" for staff and volunteers and Mobile Phone and Electronic Devices Policy; - appropriate filters and appropriate monitoring systems are in place so that students are not able to access harmful or inappropriate material from the school or college's IT system but be careful that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - systems are in place that will identify children accessing or trying to access harmful and inappropriate content online; - there is a clear policy on the use of mobile technology in the School; - children are taught about safeguarding, including online, through teaching and learning opportunities, as part of providing a broad and balanced curriculum.
+This may include covering relevant issues through personal, social, education (PSE), and through sex and relationship education (SRE); - there is an individual member of the Board of Trustees who will champion issues to do with safeguarding children and child protection within the School, liaise with the Designated Safeguarding Lead, and provide information and reports to the Governing Body; - the School contributes to inter-agency working in line with statutory guidance "Working Together to Safeguard Children" 2015 including providing a co-ordinated offer of early help for children who require this.
 Safeguarding arrangements take into account the procedures and practice of the local authority and the Local Safeguarding Children Board (LLSCB).